Tourism in the Republic of Ireland

 The Cliffs of Moher in County Clare attracts around 1 million visitors each year.

 Ireland has many beaches and Seaside resorts such as this one in Kilkee.

 Dublin Castle, the former seat of British rule in Ireland.

 Phoenix Park, the largest inner city park in Europe.

 Tourism in the Republic of Ireland is one of the biggest contributors to the economy of Ireland, with 9.0 million people visiting the country in 2017, about 1.8 times Ireland's population.
 Each year, about €5.2bn in revenue is made from economic activities directly related to tourists, accounting for nearly 2% of GNP and employing over 200,000 people.
 In 2011 alone, Ireland was voted 'Favourite holiday destination in the World' by readers of Frommer's Guide, Lonely Planet listed Ireland as the world's friendliest country and Cork City as one of the top ten cities in the world and the Irish tourist boards website, DiscoverIreland.com, was named the best tourist board website in the world.
+In 2021, Ireland was the "13th most popular tourist destination in the world", with 11 million visitors, according to the UN World Tourism Organisation.
 Most tourists visiting Ireland come from the United Kingdom, the United States, Germany, and France.